Audio glossary

 Distortion factorThe harmonic distortion factor indicates how much the output signals deviate from the input signals, i.e. by what percentage they are distorted.

 Dolby AtmosThe latest Dolby sound standard for home cinema.
-With Dolby Atmos, an unlimited number of sound tracks can be created in theory.
-Special attention is paid to a new sound layer - the sound can now come "from above".
+With Dolby Atmos, an unlimited number of audio tracks can be employed.
+The defining feature of this format is the track meant to come from above.

 Dolby